-- Check and try to verify any notifications you receive If you’re not logged in to the app.
+- Check and verify any notifications you receive if you’re not logged in to the app.

-- Check whether the user is receiving the notification when the user is using another application.
+- Check whether the user is receiving the notification when using another application.

 - Check whether the user is receiving the notification when mobile data is off.